Guide to the best restaurants in the Cotswolds

 The Wild Rabbit Cotswolds

-If you’re planning a visit to the Daylesford Organic farm shop, don’t miss the chance to dine at The Wild Rabbit in nearby Kingham.
+If you’re planning a visit to the Daylesford Organic farm shop (and I recommend that you do), don’t miss the chance to dine at The Wild Rabbit in nearby Kingham.

 This is a modern take on the classic Cotswolds country pub, and is Michelin recommended.